-Elective course designed to introduce students of any grade to the basic concepts of Greek, Roman, Norse, and Egyptian mythology.
+Elective course designed to introduce students of any grade to the basic concepts from Greek and Roman myths.
+Emphasis is placed upon the major myths of classical Greece and Rome.

 Speech/Oral Communication

 Designed for any student interested in becoming a better communicator.
 Special emphasis is placed on giving a student confidence when he or she is speaking either formally or informally in front of a group.